How to Grow Squash in Containers Without It Taking Over Your Patio

 Instead, look for containers that actually give the roots room to spread out.

-(trust me, I learned the hard way)
+(trust me, I learned the hard way with that first sad terra cotta pot)

 If you use a pot that’s too small, the soil dries out in a matter of hours during the summer.
 The plant gets stressed, drops its flowers, and stops growing entirely.
 Not complicated.
 Just give them space.